 The 1.5-mile out-and-back hike on the Millers Head Trail adjacent to Skyland leads hikers to a former stone fire tower that dates back to the 1940s.

-At the time, seven fire towers were manned around the clock at Shenandoah National Park.
-You can also revel in far-reaching views before you reach the tower.
+At the time, seven fire towers inside the park were manned around the clock.
+Take in views of surrounding mountains before you reach the observation platform.

 At the .2-mile mark, a short spur trail leads to Bushy Top Observation Point for scenic views of Massanutten Mountain and working farms in the valley.

-The Limberlost Trail is one of the most-trafficked easy hikes in Shenandoah National Park.
-With the exception of service animals, this trail does not allow pets.
+The Limberlost Trail is one of the most-trafficked easy trails in Shenandoah National Park.
+This short trail does not allow pets (only service animals).

 This 1.3-mile loop along a flat, crushed greenstone walkway is stroller-friendly and wheelchair-accessible.
 More than 15 wooden benches dot the Limberlost Trail.

-You’ll also cross over a couple of bridges and boardwalk sections.
+On this accessible trail, you will cross bridges and boardwalk sections.
 For more steps, tack on the side trail to the scenic Crescent Rock overlook.

 Pocosin Cabin is also managed by the Potomac Appalachian Trail Club (PATC).
 The cabin was built by the Civilian Conservation Corps (CCC) in 1937.